abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 - Run a command inside a desktop pod to list the variable and get the value of one of them

-- Look for a desktop pod, to run shell commands
+- Identify an active desktop pod to run shell commands against.

 ```bash
 NAMESPACE=abcdesktop